r00t254/r00t254/README.md

 - 🌱 I’m  a graduate from Moringa School  and currently base in kenya

-- You can view my profile
+- 💬 You can view my profile

+- 🔭 currently learning Angular for more skills

-- 🔭you can contact me at
+-  📫you can contact me at root254.mary@gmail.com

+-  👯 I'm looking for collaborate on  API's

-- 👯 I’m looking to collaborate on ...
+-  I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...